sassoftware/restaf/README.md

   - from: The record number where the read starts(table.fetch action(not an offset)
   - count: Number of records to read.
 On every fetch this many records will be read.

 - cachePolicy: If true the data is stored in appEnv.state.
 You should set this to false if you want to manage the data.
 The pagination information will always be saved in appEnv to enable easy scrolling.
-The initial set of records wille be persisted in appEnv(see below).
+The initial set of records will be persisted in appEnv(see below).
 - handlers:  This is an object with functions for init, main, term and indiviual columns.
 Set to {} if you do not plan to make use of this feature.
 Use the handlers that make sense to you.
 See below for the samples
 - byvars: An array of by variables.
 At this time, one has to use this as key to update a record in CAS. ex: ['firstname', 'lastname']
 - customColumns: You can add additional columns(temporary) to be used during the session.
 These columns are not persisted to the server.
 These variables are available to the handlers.
 A typical example might be to display some row totals.
 If none, set this value to {}